neo4j-devtools/relate/packages/cli/docs/environment.md

 _See code: [dist/commands/environment/api-token.ts](https://github.com/neo4j-devtools/relate/blob/v1.0.4-alpha.7/packages/cli/src/commands/environment/api-token.ts)_

-## `relate environment:init [ENVIRONMENT] [HTTPORIGIN]`
+## `relate environment:init [ENVIRONMENT]`

 Initialize a new relate environment

 ```
 USAGE
-  $ relate environment:init [ENVIRONMENT] [HTTPORIGIN]
+  $ relate environment:init [ENVIRONMENT]

 ARGUMENTS
   ENVIRONMENT  Name of the environment to run the command against
-  HTTPORIGIN   URL of the hosted instance of relate (only applies to --type=REMOTE)

 OPTIONS
   -i, --interactive  Get prompted for each configuration option available

-  --apiToken             If this flag is provided and the environment created is set as active, all requests to
+  --apiToken         If this flag is provided and the environment created is set as active, all requests to @relate/web
-                         @relate/web will require API tokens
+                     will require API tokens

   --noRuntime        Skip downloading the Java runtime required by the DBMS

-  --type=(LOCAL|REMOTE)  Type of environment

   --use              Set environment as active right after creating it

 ALIASES
   $ relate env:init

 EXAMPLES
-  $ relate env:init local-environment-name
+  $ relate env:init environment-name
-  $ relate env:init local-environment-name --use
+  $ relate env:init environment-name --use
-  $ relate env:init remote-environment-name https://url.of.hosted.relate.com --type=REMOTE
   $ relate env:init environment-name --interactive
 ```